C2iscool/CIT-93/030-async-workout/README.md

 # I thought the first callback would be to a function before the things.
 In this case, I think it would call back to a parameter that is set in the function.
 The second one seems to be a callback to thing3.

+# My attempts failed.
+I tried to make a function inside the eventListener using the inputs from the form.
+I copied the updateDOM function from a previous week in the hopes that I could convert it to work here.
+I did not know how to pass the time input to the setTimeout function.